 Should I Appeal or File a New Social Security Disability Claim?

-Posted on behalf of Phillips Disability, P.C. on Aug 23, 2018 in Appeals
+Posted on behalf of Dayes Law Firm PC on Aug 23, 2018 in Appeals

 If your Social Security Disability claim was denied, you may be thinking about filing an appeal or simply filing a new claim altogether.
 However, there are many reasons why it is better to file an appeal instead of a new claim.

-At Phillips Disability, our Phoenix Social Security Disability attorneys will guide you through the appeals process or help you decide if filing a new claim may be a good option.
+At Dayes Law Firm PC, our Phoenix Social Security Disability attorneys will guide you through the appeals process or help you decide if filing a new claim may be a good option.
 Request a free, no obligation consultation today.

 Reasons to Appeal